This post may contain affiliate links, please see our policy for details.

 So, most of these last few projects are really about aesthetics…making sure Minnie is looking pretty.

 She is roughly 100 square feet (give or take a square foot), so I can only do a minimal amount of decorating.
 I’m trying to be meaningful and use things that have an impact, things that I really love.

 One place that I knew that I could do that is with the kitchen backsplash.

 A little confession…

-This is my third attempt at decorating this area.
+This is my third attempt at installing a peel and stick backsplash.

 Just a note that this is not a sponsored post.
 I paid for my own product so my experience and opinions are definitely my own.

 Let’s talk pros and cons of this removable wallpaper.